aliwatters/sandbox/2021/gmail-cleanup/README.md

 `from: <trading-website>.com -"trade confirmation" -"tax year 2020" ` -- none needed, but I do want notification of tax forms

 `from: <important-person>@gmail.com | from: <other-important-person>@gmail.com ` -- mark as read

+**1/28**

+Done -- inbox zero!

+How to keep it there;

+1. make filters
+2. unsubscribe
+3. use `is:unread older_than:1w` regularly

+Was on 30,000+ about a year ago, 3,000+ last week.
+Won't get there again.